OleksiiTarasenko/100DaysOfML/Log.md

  Day 4

- Todays:
+ Todays progress:
- Done Week 3 and 4
+ Done Week 3 and 4 of DSE200x Python for Data Science

+ Day 5

+ Todays progress:
+ Done Week 5 of DSE200x Python for Data Science

+ Day 6

+ Todays progress:
+ Explored Linear regression and kNN with sentdex